ukiuki-engineer/vim-autoclose/readme.md

 ```

 ## TODO
+- Allow users to define their own rules for parenthesis and quotation auto-closing
+Currently, the plugin handles the auto-closing behavior.
+The goal is to allow users to define their own rules.
 - User-defined tags
 Enable completion of user-defined tags.
 For example, the default eruby `<%%>` tag could be removed, and instead, users could define their own custom tags for completion.